Hiking Denver’s Rocky Mountain Arsenal Wildlife Refuge

 The Trail Route

 Park at the Refuge’s Visitor Center.
 Inside, you can see a life-sized bison and learn the history of the Refuge.
 When you’re ready, head out on the Legacy Trail, which leaves from the back side of the Visitors Center.
-At the head of the trail is a ferret exhibit that you won’t want to pass up.
-Then head northeasterly along the trail to Lake Mary.
+At the head of the trail is a ferret exhibit you won’t want to pass up.
+Then, head northeasterly along the trail to Lake Mary.

 Need a great pack?
 Try an Osprey.
 The perfect backpack for your next adventure.

 The trail is mostly pebble rock.
 Rollers and strollers can enjoy it on dry days.
 You’ll walk along medium-high prairie grass on rolling knolls.
 About halfway to Mary Lake, which is about a ½ mile, you’ll encounter some swales on both sides of the trail where lovely cottonwood and oak trees grow.
 Keep your eyes peeled, as you’ll have a high chance to see mule deer and maybe even some white-tailed deer.
-Prairie dogs will scatter and bark your arrival.
+Prairie dogs will scatter and bark on your arrival.
 (Another trail where you might see bison within the Refuge is the First Creek at DEN Open Space Trail.)

 Shortly after you pass the swales and before you cross Havana, look to the north.
 If you’re going to see any bison by foot, here’s your best chance.
 Often, small parts of the herd will hang out just north of the swales and west of the road.
 You’ll be close enough to take pictures where they look like bison and less where they look like little brown dots out in a field of grass.